nakatatsu/codex-test/README.txt

 separate files under the `./data` directory.
 Each memo is identified by a UUID so updates and deletions are performed using that ID.

 `main.py` provides a command line interface to manage these memos.
-Example
+Available commands are:

+- `add` - create a new memo
+- `list` - list all existing memos
+- `get` - retrieve a memo by its UUID
+- `update` - change the text of a memo
+- `delete` - remove a memo

-usage:
+Example usage:

 ```
 $ python main.py add "Buy milk"
 <uuid>
 $ python main.py list
 <uuid>: Buy milk
+$ python main.py get <uuid>
+Buy milk
+$ python main.py update <uuid> "Buy eggs"
+Updated
+$ python main.py delete <uuid>
+Deleted
 ```